SupreetKaur05/ADA/README.md

 4. The final value dp[sink] will give the minimum number of stages required to reach the sink from the source.

 5. If dp[sink] is still infinity (or a very large value), it means there is no valid path from the source to the sink.

+OUTPUT:
+Minimum cost to reach destination: 40

 Time Complexity: O(V + E)
 Space Complexity: O(V)